mattvenn/energy-wristband/docs/install.md

     sudo hcitool hci0 down
     sudo hcitool hci0 up

-If this works then you can put the commands above in your /etc/rc.local so it gets done at boot.
+If this works then you can put the commands above in your crontab or /etc/rc.local so it gets done at boot (see section above on crontab)

 ### problematic bluetooth adapters